h2oai/wave/website/docs/migrating-0.md

 title: Migrating from pre-alpha
 ---

-Before you begin, it is highly recommended that you [download](https://github.com/h2oai/qd/releases) a release and run the interactive `tour.py` that ships with the release to get a feel for what Q programs look like in practice.
+Before you begin, it is highly recommended that you [download](https://github.com/h2oai/qd/releases) a release and run the interactive `tour.py` that ships with the release to get a feel for what Wave programs look like in practice.

 ## What has changed?

-From an app-development perspective, the most important change is that Q is more of a library rather than a framework.
+From an app-development perspective, the most important change is that Wave is more of a library rather than a framework.

 With the previous framework, the only way to execute an app was via the Q server.
 This limitation has been removed.
 The script/app you author is just a regular Python program in which you `import h2o_q` and execute via: